Varunyadav1175/Varunyadav1175/README.md

 ## 💫 About Me
   <img width="50" src="/output-onlinegiftools.gif">

-🔭 Currently focusing on getting interview ready
+🔭 Currently focusing on Growing and Learning
-🌱 Learning DSA, React.js, and Next.js
+🌱 Full Stack Developer with DevOps (MERN/MEAN Stack)
-👯 Open to collaborate on full-stack web projects
+👯 Open to collaborate on Full-Stack Web projects
 🤔 Seeking help with real-world problem-solving projects
 💬 Let's talk about new tech and web development!
 📫 Reach me at [My Portfolio](https://varunyadav.vercel.app)